AI Summary:

 In its simplest form, a proxy is an intermediary between you and the website you’re visiting; it changes your IP address and masks your true identity.
 Proxies can be used for different purposes, one of them being web scraping.
 Some websites may not be particularly keen on bots scraping their data, which may result in CAPTCHAs or IP bans.
 However, with a proxy, you can change your IP address multiple times and avoid these issues when scraping large entities of public data.

 Across the internet, you may come across free proxies available for anyone to use.
 Of course, not paying a penny sounds appealing, doesn’t it?
-However, using free proxies for web scraping poses many risks, Mindaugas explains – it’s not known how they’re obtained and what other people may be using them for.
+However, using free proxies from shady sources poses many risks, Mindaugas explains – it’s not known how they’re obtained and what other people may be using them for.
 Not to mention, free proxies can be highly unreliable when it comes to scraping large amounts of public data.

-On the other hand, using paid proxies from a reputable provider will only secure you and your acquired data and ensure a smooth data delivery process.
+Using paid proxies will only secure you and your acquired data and ensure a smooth data delivery process.

 “Scraping at scale requires reliability.
 When you’re running a project that requires constant, uninterrupted data flow, you need reliable, fast-paced, always-available proxies.
 Meanwhile, the free proxies you’re using today may not even be available tomorrow.”